ericoc/indego.ericoc.com/README.md

     root@ericoc:~# du -hs /var/lib/mysql/indego/data.ibd
     1.2G    /var/lib/mysql/indego/data.ibd

 As of May 2019, I switched to begin storing data in PostgreSQL [via this Python script](app/psql_insert.py).
-PostgreSQL made it much easier to just simply store JSON so it now powers the historical charts on the website as well.
+PostgreSQL made it much easier to just simply store JSON so it now powers the historical charts on the website as well!

 Charts
 ------

 With the data that I have recorded from the Indego API, I use [Highcharts](http://www.highcharts.com/) to generate historical graphs of each station.
 I even got to write [this blog post](https://www.highcharts.com/blog/products/highcharts/250-tracking-bike-share-usage-in-philadelphia/) (for the Highcharts blog)!

 I was inspired by the awesome graphs showing the availability of bikes at each station during commuting times on [Randal Olsons blog here](http://www.randalolson.com/2015/09/05/visualizing-indego-bike-share-usage-patterns-in-philadelphia-part-2/)!